IBT-learning/full-stack-software-engineering-2024/1-html-css/media-queries/responsive-assignment/css-assignment-3.md

 ### Requirements:

 You will add three media queries to add three new responsive layouts.
-The regular, mobile version of the site doesn't use either flexbox or grid.
+The regular, mobile version of the site doesn't use either flexbox or grid to create the layout.
+It only uses flexbox for centering the header.

 ### 500px